onjin/basalt/docs/Configuration.md

 # quit: exits the application
 # vault_selector_modal_toggle: toggles vault selector modal (not available in splash screen)
 # help_modal_toggle: toggles help modal
+# spawn: <command> spawns a new process without blocking.
+This is for opening external applications or URLs.
+# exec: <command> runs a command in the current shell environment.
 #
 # Splash commands:
 #